SnowyMouse/invader/CONTRIBUTING.md

   Invader library that is typically only used by a specific Invader program
 - `[invader]` - This is an issue for the Invader library

-If you don't do this, a moderator will try to do it for you, instead.

-For bug reports:
-- If the bug is related to a specific data file, please attach or link a compressed archive of the file.
-- If the bug is related to a specific tag or tag set, please attach or link a compressed archive of the tag set.
-    - The only exception to this rule is if it can be reproduced using the tag set that comes with the Halo Editing Kit without any other tags.
-- If the bug is related to a specific map, please attach or link a compressed archive of the map file.
+For all new bug reports, ensure your issue has enough information for us to reproduce the bug:
+- You must specify the version of Invader that your bug report applies to (e.g. `Invader 0.21.3.r1153.179f7d4`).
+If you are unsure about this, use `invader-build -i` to get this string.
+- You must specify the version of the game required to reproduce the bug, if necessary.
+Use univocal names such as "Custom Edition" or "Retail" and avoid ambiguous names such as "CE" and "PC" when doing this.
+- You must include any and all relevant files that cause the bug, unless these files came with the original game OR Halo Editing Kit (again, specify).
-- For archives, using either .7z, .tar.xz, .xz, .tar.gz, .gz, or .zip is
+    - We recommend using formats such as .7z, .zip, .tar.xz, or .tar.zst.
-  recommended.
-Please avoid using proprietary formats like .rar for attachments.
-- The reason for these requirements is to allow others to reproduce your issue.
+      Proprietary formats such as .rar should not be used.
+You may either link to a download page or attach it to your issue.
+    - If your issue is tag related, you can optionally use invader-info to archive tags and their dependencies into a .tar.xz archive.
-  Merely naming the file would mean that anyone who wanted to investigate and resolve your issue would have to search for the file on the Internet.
-Not only would this take time, but there is no guarantee the find the file you're describing would be found, let alone the correct version of it.
+    - Do not only specify the map name or file name, as searching the Internet for the specific map takes time, and there is no guarantee we will find the correct version of the map.

-A simple way to remember this is: If a bug cannot be reproduced, then it isn't a bug and your issue will be closed.
+- A simple way to remember this is: If a bug cannot be reproduced, then it isn't a bug, and your issue will be closed.

 ## Scope conventions
 Issues and pull requests must remain in the scope of Invader.
 Here are some